 You arrive to find an exquisite Queen Anne villa that wouldn’t look out of place in France, then you step inside and discover a contemporary art gallery with rooms.
 Strattons is a treasure trove of beautiful things.
 It is in constant flux, too – the new café/deli overflows with delicious treats and comes with a roof terrace, not a bad spot for afternoon tea.
 Back inside, you find august busts, contemporary chandeliers, stylish sofas to take the strain.
 Bedrooms are equally creative: a carved four-poster in priestly red, Botticelli’s angels hovering on a wall, bedside lights that hang from the ceiling.
 Some have double-ended baths in the room, others a roof terrace with sun loungers.
 You breakfast in the deli on irresistible delights: natural yoghurt and muesli, sweet-smelling bacon rolls, the full cooked works.
-After which head off to the Brecks for walks thought its magical forest or spin up to Kings Lynn to explore its Hanseatic architecture.
-A very good dinner awaits your return, perhaps smoked haddock soufflé, spiced quail with poached pear, chocolate brownie with banana ice cream.
+After which head off to the Brecks for walks through its magical forest or spin up to King’s Lynn to explore its Hanseatic architecture.
+A very good dinner awaits your return, perhaps Norfolk asparagus with wild garlic, pan fried sea trout and Kings Lynn brown shrimp, followed by banana parfait.